-JNCS has a tax deferred annuity retirement plan under Internal Revenue Code (IRC) Section 403(b).
-JNCS does not contribute to the plan, which covers all eligible employees of JNCS.
-Participants are eligible after ninety days of employment and may elect to defer the maximum exclusion determined by the IRC.
-During the year ended June 30, 2016 the Board of Directors approved the conversion of the existing non-qualified 403(b) plan to an ERISA-qualified 403(b) plan with limited employer match.
+JNCS previously had a tax deferred annuity retirement plan under Internal Revenue Code (IRC) Section 403(b).
+Participants are eligible after six months of employment and may elect to defer the maximum exclusion determined by the IRC.
+During the year ended June 30, 2017, the Board of Directors approved the conversion of the existing non-qualified 403(b) plan to an ERISA-qualified 403(b) plan with limited employer match.
+The employer's monthly matching contribution is discretionary.
+Participants vest at a rate of 33% per year with full vesting at three years of service for matching contributions.
+Employer matching contribution expense totaled \$35,730 during the year ending June 30, 2017.